Lucas Museum of Narrative Art

-The Lucas Museum of Narrative Art is an upcoming museum founded by filmmaker George Lucas and his wife, businesswoman Mellody Hobson.
+The Lucas Museum of Narrative Art is a museum founded by filmmaker George Lucas and his wife, businesswoman Mellody Hobson.
 Once completed, the museum will hold all forms of visual storytelling, including painting, photography, sculpture, illustration, comic art, performance, and video.
-It is under construction in Exposition Park in Los Angeles, California.
-The museum is expected to open in September 22, 2026.
+It is located in Exposition Park in Los Angeles, California.
+The museum opened on September 22, 2026.

 Collections

 The Lucas Museum will house works by artists such as Judy Baca, N.C.
 Wyeth, Carrie Mae Weems, Diego Rivera, Norman Rockwell, Frank Frazetta, Ralph McQuarrie, Jacob Lawrence, Kadir Nelson, Paul Cadmus, Yinka Shonibare, and Jack Kirby.
 In 2021, the museum announced the acquisition of the archive of materials related to the development and execution of Judy Baca's half-mile-long mural The History of California, popularly known as the Great Wall of Los Angeles, located in the San Fernando Valley.
-Also in 2021, the museum acquired Robert Colescott's painting George Washington Carver Crossing the Delaware River: Page from an American History Textbook, a work the former director and CEO Sandra Jackson-Dumont says "bridges popular culture and history.
-It's a wonderful opportunity for us to make sure the Lucas Museum is participating in expanding canon."
+Also in 2021, the museum acquired Robert Colescott's painting George Washington Carver Crossing the Delaware River: Page from an American History Textbook.

 In 2019, the museum acquired the Separate Cinema Archive, which includes posters, lobby cards, film stills, scripts, and other artifacts that track the history of African American cinema from 1904 to contemporary era.
 In total, the archive contains about 37,000 objects.
 Dorothy Dandridge, Paul Robeson, Duke Ellington, Sidney Poitier, and Josephine Baker are among the stars whose work is documented in the collection.

-A statement by the museum's former CEO Sandra Jackson-Dumont said "The Separate Cinema Archive will not only provide film scholars with incredible opportunities for research, this treasure trove will also catalyze important conversations about the inspiring narratives of African American perspectives represented through film."
+To curate the Lucas Archives, George Lucas donated his valuable personal collection that includes Star Wars, Indiana Jones, Alice's Adventures in Wonderland and Peanuts props and memorabilia.

 History

 The first president of the museum was Don Bacigalupi, former president of Crystal Bridges Museum of American Art in Bentonville, Arkansas.
 He stepped down from this role in early 2019.
 In October 2019, Sandra Jackson-Dumont was announced as director and CEO.
+In March 2025 she stepped down from the role.
+Then Jim Gianopulos became interim CEO.
+In December 2025 chief curator Pilar Tompkins Rivas also left the museum.
+As of September 2026, Tracey Bates was serving as CEO of the Lucas Museum of Narrative Art.